Careers

 Further information including useful website links, information for parents, information for teachers and information about post-16 options is accessible via the tabs in the blue box, near the top right of this page.

-The King’s Norton Boys’ Schools CEIAG policy can be accessed below.
+The King Edward VI King’s Norton School for Boys CEIAG policy can be accessed below.

 ADI Students Make the News!